SamWickershamBryant/ML-project/README.md

 ## Experiments

 < **Project Progress** should include experiments you have completed thus far.>
+* We tried XGBoost on the dataset when it was normalized and we tried to pick columns that had higher correlations.
+We were not able to get a score higher than our benchmark score 74% accuracy.

 <**Project Submission** should only contain final version of the experiments.
 Please use visualizations whenever possible.>
 * Describe how did you evaluate your solution